jyh6681/DSMP/README.md

 # DSMP
 This is a repository for the paper [Limiting Over-Smoothing and Over-Squashing of Graph Message Passing by Deep Scattering Transforms](https://arxiv.org/abs/2407.06988)
 ## Main Contribution
-We propose the DSMP model in this paper, which is a discriminatively trained, multi-layer graph neural network model designed to overcome over-smoothing, over-squashing and instabilty issues.
+We propose the DSMP model in this paper, which is a discriminatively trained, multi-layer graph neural network model designed to overcome ==over-smoothing==, ==over-squashing== and ==instabilty== issues.
 By harnessing spectral transformation, the
 DSMP model aggregates neighboring nodes with global information, thereby enhancing the precision and accuracy of graph signal processing.
 We provide theoretical proofs